Yamamoto Heikichi: Later life

-Afterwards, he built a house in Sankebetsu and moved there with his family from Onishika, the village where he had lived prior to the incident.
+After this incident, Yamamoto built a house in Sankebetsu and moved there with his family from Onishika, the village where he had been living.
 However, because the villagers called him a "bear-killing hero", he often drank alcohol and fought with the villagers.
 He would drink and beat his wife, so it was common for her to return to Onishika with their children.
 However, he was kind to children and often reportedly taught Haruyoshi Ōkawa, the son of the district chief who later become a matagi, how to shoot bears.

 He would live in Sankebetsu for the next two to three years.
-In novels and movies, he is often portrayed as a very misbehaved person, but according to his grandson, Akimitsu Yamamoto, who works at the Toyosaki Post Office in Shosanbetsu, he sometimes got rough when he drank alcohol, but was always kind and caring.
+In novels and movies, he is often portrayed as a very unruly person, but according to his grandson, Akimitsu Yamamoto, who works at the Toyosaki Post Office in Shosanbetsu, he sometimes got rough when he drank alcohol, but was always kind and caring.
 In July 1950, he died at the age of 92 in his hometown of Shosanbetsu.